ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

 *Bottom-Level Acceleration Structures* contain the actual geometry data, usually as triangles, but they could also be mathematically defined models.
 The actual implementation of a BLAS is opaque to users, but the driver usually organizes this data in a Bounding Volume Hierarchy (BVH), so that when we cast a ray, we can minimize the number of triangle intersection checks.

-*Top-Level Accelerations Structures* contain other Bottom-Level Acceleration Structures.
-Top-Level Acceleration Structures use instances to group BLASes, and link them with other properties, such as a custom ID, which we can use to define a material; or a transform matrix, which we can use to efficiently update animations.
+*Top-Level Accelerations Structures* contain Bottom-Level Acceleration Structures.
+Top-Level Acceleration Structures use instances to group BLASes and link them with other properties.
+These properties include a custom ID, which we can use to define a material; or a transform matrix, which we can use to efficiently update animations.

 ![Scheme of an Acceleration structure #center](images/tlas_blas_diagram.png "Scheme of an Acceleration structure")